First, congratulations for dabbling into the world of offshoring!

 I’m no stranger to the overwhelming looks of advisers and business owners coming to me to get some kind of assurance that they’re doing well with their staff.

-Because of this, I was able to recognise what goes wrong in the mix and I’m happy to have figured out the secret sauce to correct it.
+Because of this, I was able to recognise what goes wrong in the mix and I’m happy to have figured out the ways to correct it.

-So here I am, sharing the top 7 mistakes I made when I first started and I still see advisers and business owners commit when working with virtual assistants.
+So here I am, sharing the top 7 mistakes I find advisers and business owners commit when working with virtual assistants.